 Atoms are too small to be seen with naked eye.
 Scientists relied on indirect evidence to prove the existence of atoms.
 Since they could not see the atoms, they could find its properties on the basis of experiments.
 Very soon they realized that atoms could gain or lose charges.
-During electrolysis experiments, Michael Faraday discovered that atoms were acquiring negative charge during process of electrolysis.
+During electrolysis experiments, Michael Faraday discovered the presence of charged particles.